 As the population ages and health costs continue to rise, policies that include these options are becoming more popular.
-When the policy owner dies, the amount that hasn’t been used typically goes to the policy’s beneficiary.
+When the insured dies, the amount that hasn’t been used typically goes to the policy’s beneficiary.

 Consulting a financial professional is always a good idea